I Didn't Always Love My Natural Hair — Here's Why

 ”

 Of course, I wanted the same thing.
 I liked my ponytails and beaded braids, but by the second grade, it quickly became apparent that all the popular girls were getting their hair straightened — especially the ones at my new school in Marietta, Georgia, where my family had just moved.
-My Southern classmates had the shiniest curls and the most luxurious ponytails tied with ribbons that matched their colourful trainers and T-shirts.
+My Southern classmates had the shiniest curls and the most luxurious ponytails tied with ribbons that matched their colorful sneakers and tees.

 Advertisement